 I hope you never encounter a skunk in your home or car, but it is not unusual for a dog to tangle with a skunk and take a good roll on the carpet or sofa.
 If the contamination is limited to a small area, use one of the same cleaning solutions for washable clothes to treat the area.

 Be sure to sponge the area thoroughly with the solution and then blot repeatedly to remove the solution.
 Finish with a rinse with plain water trying not to leave the carpet or upholstery excessively wet.
 Allow the area to air dry away from direct heat.
 Vacuum carpets well when dry to lift any crushed fibers.
-If the stinky area is large, rely on a professional upholstery/carpet cleaner to treat the problem.
+If the stinky area is large, rely on a professional upholstery/carpet cleaner to treat the problem or if you need more stain removal tips.

 To air out the house, open all the windows and use circulation and venting fans.
 Place bowls of distilled white vinegar around the room to absorb odors.
 Wipe down any hard surfaces that may have come in contact with your pet or yourself.